dreamteamreads/dreamteamreads.github.io/_posts/2016-06-11-missperegrine.markdown

 catagory: Review
 bookTitle: Miss Peregrine's Home for Peculiar Children
 bookAuthor: Ransom Riggs
+bookPages: 352
 bookPublisher: Quirk Books
 bookReleaseDate: June 2011
 bookSeries: Miss Peregrine's series (1/3)
 bookGrade: 3.5
 bookImg: \assets\Bookcovers\missperegrine.jpg
+bookPlot: A horrific family tragedy sets sixteen-year-old Jacob journeying to a remote island off the coast of Wales, where he discovers the crumbling ruins of Miss Peregrine’s Home for Peculiar Children.
+As Jacob explores its abandoned bedrooms and hallways, it becomes clear that the children were more than just peculiar.
+And somehow—impossible though it seems—they may still be alive.<br><sup>Adapted from &#58; GoodReads</sup>
 ---

 When this book first came out, I remember seeing it everywhere and being very drawn to the cover.
 The eerie aged photo combined with that beautiful calligraphy really made me swoon.
 But I wasn't really reading then because things in my life were hectic, and so I forgot about it.
 Then, a couple weeks ago, I saw a movie trailer and for some reason the name was really familiar.
 I looked it up and sure enough, this beautiful cover pops up on my google search.
 A little sleuthing told me that not only were they adapting this book into a movie, but 2 book sequels had also been released.
 That was when I decided I needed to hop on this bandwagon and see what all the fuss was about.

 <!--more-->

-## Plot

->"A horrific family tragedy sets sixteen-year-old Jacob journeying to a remote island off the coast of Wales, where he discovers the crumbling ruins of Miss Peregrine’s Home for Peculiar Children.
-As Jacob explores its abandoned bedrooms and hallways, it becomes clear that the children were more than just peculiar.
-They may have been dangerous.
-They may have been quarantined on a deserted island for good reason.
-And somehow—impossible though it seems—they may still be alive."
->
-> <sup>Plot summary source: GoodReads.com</sup>

 ## The Good and the Bad